Find your replacement filters by clicking here

 5 - Replace drain plug and tighten.
 Do not over tighten or you could damage the threads in the oil pan!
 Fill with the recommended type and quantity of oil.

-6 - Start tractor and watch for the oil pressure light to go off or for the oil pressure gauge to show normal oil pressure.
-If you do not get oil pressure within a few seconds you could cause damage to your engine.
-Check for leaks around filter and drain plug.
+6 - Turn the key to the "on" position.
+Be sure the oil pressure warning light is lit up.
+Start tractor and watch for the oil pressure warning light to go off.
+If you do not get oil pressure within a few seconds shut off the engine and inspect for problems.
+You could cause serious damage to your engine if you run without oil pressure.